 Next up in my better than restaurant (or takeout) series is kung pao chicken!
 My first memory of kung pao chicken is eating it at the local mall with my friends.
-I always got it from Panda Express, and it was honestly one of my favorite things.
+I always got it from Panda Express, and it was honestly one of my favorite spicy Chinese chicken recipes.
 I know I am not supposed to say I like Panda Express, but I just did.
-It was never as good as my mom’s cooking, but it did the job when I was out and about with my friends.
+It was never as good as my mom’s chicken dishes like her Chinese chicken and mushroom (my personal favorite), but it did the job when I was out and about with my friends.
 And that was enough for me!

 What is kung pao chicken?